8 Steps for Developing a Sales Strategy With Advice From Leaders

 Meanwhile, the outbound sales team will focus on mastering the art of cold calling.

-4. Define your ideal customer profile
+4. Create your ideal customer profile

 The next step is all about establishing your ideal customer profile (ICP).
 Your team needs to create a detailed profile of the customer.